Click image above for a larger, printer-friendly version.

 Caterers and suppliers are required to load out all equipment and supplies by the end of the contracted hours so the museum can open for normal office operation by 9:00 a.m. on the day after the event.

 When renting the Fisher Bay Observatory, the Observatory kitchen is available to use as a catering kitchen.
 This room, which is a multiuse area, must be left at least as clean as it was found.
 Please observe the posted guidelines.
 When the Fisher Bay Observatory is not included in a rental, please coordinate with the Museum Rentals department to identify the ideal location for prep during your event.

 The event rental area and event prep areas should be bussed for stray plates, glasses, etc. All debris and garbage should be bagged and removed from the premises.
 Caterers are to supply brooms, mops, and buckets.
 It is advisable that, for large parties, caterers supply extra trash containers.
 Any food or liquids on the floor should be swept or mopped up.
 All trash, recycling, compost (including flowers, decor, etc.) must be removed from the premises on the night of the event.

 Cleanup is subject to the approval of the Event Coordinator.
 After an event, we ask that the catering wrap-up crew be out promptly so we can secure the building.

-SeaGlass Restaurant and Seismic Joint Cafe are private concessions owned and operated by Curiosity Catering.
-Use of these areas as part of your event must be arranged directly through the Museum Rentals Department at the Exploratorium at (415) 528-4500.
-Please be advised that use of the sink, counters, and kitchen area by other caterers is not permitted.
+SEAGLASS Restaurant and the Seismic Joint Café are private concessions owned and operated by Curiosity Catering.
+Use of these areas as part of your event must be arranged directly through the Museum Rentals department at the Exploratorium: 415.528.4500.
+Please be advised that the use of the sink, counters, and kitchen area by other caterers is not permitted.